“I want to be more confident.”

 In a study published in the Journal of Applied Psychology, researchers divided 85 college students into two groups.
 The first group went through a goal-setting program to improve performance while the second group didn’t.
 They also made sure that the goals were clear and specific.

 After 4 months, they measured the performance of both groups and found that the goal-setting group showed a significant improvement in performance compared with the control group.
 They also found that specific goals, in particular, were more effective than poorly defined “do your best” goals.

-Now if you’re ready to set personal development goals and want some ideas, below you’ll find a list of examples to achieve your personal goals.
+Now if you’re ready to set personal development goals and want some ideas, below you’ll find a list of personal goals examples to achieve your personal goals.

 34 Personal Development Goals Examples